WAVF: 96 Wave history

 Managing Partner Paul W. Robinson of Emerald City Media Partners oversaw the construction of a new radio station in the Charleston market.
-WAVF came on the air on March 11, 1985 on 96.1 FM as "96 Wave".
+WAVF came on the air on March 11, 1985, on 96.1 FM as "96 Wave".
 It used the sound effects of ocean waves, played continuously over a week.
 When the stunt was over, the station debuted with an album-oriented rock (AOR) format.

 Over time, 96 Wave shifted its format to alternative rock.

 Howard Stern

 Atom Taler was the wake-up host at 96 Wave for nine years.
 For the last three of those years he was joined by Jim Voigt, known as "The Critic".
 As their once-popular morning show began to see a decline in ratings, it was replaced.
-On February 23, 1998, "The Howard Stern Show" debuted for the Charleston radio market, syndicated from New York City.
+On February 23, 1998, The Howard Stern Show debuted for the Charleston radio market, syndicated from New York City.
 Ratings fell still further, but program director Rob Cressman pointed out ratings increased from a year earlier.
 He also said the station would improve with a format that relied less on alternative rock and more on personality.

 After a year and a half, Charleston radio listeners had grown to like the program.
 Stern had the market's no. 1 morning show.
 WAVF also brought back The Critic for afternoons.
 96 Wave was sold to Apex Broadcasting late in 2001.

 On February 22, 2002, 96 Wave dropped Stern.
 Some advertisers did not like the show, so they would buy time on 96 Wave but not on Stern's show, or they avoided WAVF altogether.
 Stern's show also cost the station a high subscription fee, so airing his show became too expensive.
 Dick Dale, syndicated from WMMS in Cleveland, replaced Stern.
 WMMS created the show to compete with Stern and began syndicating it to Clear Channel Communications stations.
-But Dale, who knew The Critic, had left WMMS, so this show would be local.
-WAVF General manager Dean Pearce described Dale's show as "intelligent", while program director Greg Patrick described it as "fast-paced", pointing out that the show would include music.
+However, Dale, who knew The Critic, had left WMMS, so this show would be local.
+WAVF general manager Dean Pearce described Dale's show as "intelligent", while program director Greg Patrick described it as "fast-paced", pointing out that the show would include music.
 Dale described his show as radio's answer to cable TV's The Daily Show.

 Chuck FM

-On August 31, 2007 at 5 p.m., "96 Wave" became known as "96.1 Chuck FM".
-Leading up to the switch, the station stunted for over 20 minutes playing the "Charles in Charge" theme song.
+On August 31, 2007, at 5 p.m., "96 Wave" became known as "96.1 Chuck FM".
+Leading up to the switch, the station stunted for over 20 minutes, playing the "Charles in Charge" theme song.
 The first song played on the new 96.1 FM was "Take This Job and Shove It" by Johnny Paycheck.
 The final song played on WAVF was "My Wave" by Soundgarden.

 On September 6, 2017, the sale of the station to Saga Communications was complete.